JonathanCoe/bitseal/README.md

 - Bitseal is free, open source software, released under the Gnu General Public License Version 3.

-- Some parts of Bitseal are based or reliant upon software written by others, including <a href="https://github.com/Atheros1">Jonathan Warren</a>, <a href="https://github.com/ISibboI">Sebastian Schmidt</a>, <a href="https://github.com/timroes">Tim Roes</a>, <a href="https://github.com/rtyley">Roberto Tyley</a>, the <a href="https://github.com/bitcoinj/bitcoinj">bitcoinj</a> developers, and the <a href="https://www.bouncycastle.org/java.html">Bouncy Castle</a> developers.
+- Some parts of Bitseal include, are based on, or are reliant upon software written by others, including <a href="https://github.com/Atheros1">Jonathan Warren</a>, <a href="https://github.com/ISibboI">Sebastian Schmidt</a>, <a href="https://github.com/timroes">Tim Roes</a>, <a href="https://github.com/rtyley">Roberto Tyley</a>, the <a href="https://github.com/bitcoinj/bitcoinj">bitcoinj</a> developers, and the <a href="https://www.bouncycastle.org/java.html">Bouncy Castle</a> developers.
 This is noted in the source code where applicable.

 - I have set up a few default servers which can be used for testing purposes.
 Anyone is free to set up and use their own.
 The server application is simply a copy of PyBitmessage with a modified API.